alkihis/questionit.api-v2/README.md

 ## Run

-See bootstrap to learn how service can be started in dev mode.
+See bootstrap to learn how service can be started.

 ## Endpoint documentation

-For endpoint documentation, see API docs.
+For endpoint documentation, see [API docs](https://docs.questionit.space).